Code-Institute-Submissions/RachelHickeyPhotpgraphy/README.md

 ### **Footer:**
 If the user clicks on the social media link, it will open the clients social media account in a new tab.

 I used the lighthouse testing to test the performance on mobile and desktops.
-Mobile:
+**Mobile & Desktop**-same result:

 # Bugs